-We have a duty to ensure the safety and security of all our students and staff regardless of age, gender or ethnicity.
+We have a duty of care to ensure the safety and security of all our students and staff regardless of age, gender or ethnicity.
 We fulfil this duty by complying with all UK legislation in relation to our industry and by putting in place codes of practice appropriate for our students and programmes.
 In its broadest sense, this means making sure:

 - All staff are fully informed about their duties and responsibilities in their various roles